Blow Molding

 Mold Seam

-A vertical line formed at the point where the mold halves meet, the prominence of which depends on the accuracy with which the halves are matched.
+A vertical line created where mold halves meet.
+Its prominence depends on the precision with which the halves are aligned.

 Multi-layer Bottles